someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/compute/find-aws-ec2-old-instances.md

 ## Problem

-Exposing an EC2 directly to internet increases the attack surface and therefore the risk of compromise.
+Having old instances within your AWS account could increase the risk of having vulnerable software.

 :::info

-This security check is part of the [CIS Amazon Web Services Benchmarks](https://cisecurity.org/benchmark/amazon_web_services) and is rated severity **medium**.
+This security check is part of the [CIS Amazon Web Services Benchmarks](https://cisecurity.org/benchmark/amazon_web_services) and is rated severity **low**.

 :::